-Source: South St. Paul Airport LTCP, 2014
+Source: South Saint Paul Airport LTCP, 2014

 South Saint Paul Airport is located in South Saint Paul/Inver Grove Heights approximately seven miles south of downtown Saint Paul.
 The airport is owned and operated by the City of South Saint Paul.
 There is no air traffic control tower and the airport is designated a minor airport in the regional aviation system.
 The opportunities at South Saint Paul include obstruction removal, runway length, landside development and land use compatibility.
-The Long Term Comp Plan was completed in 2014.
+The Long Term Comprehensive Plan was completed in 2014.
 The LTCP analyzed runway length, airspace obstructions, obstruction removal, and conduct a financial feasibility analysis for capital improvement projects in the future.
 The LTCP also developed a strategic business plan for growth opportunities in the future.
 The airside analysis showed that there were physical constraints for extending the runway, however, the use of stopways to provide additional takeoff distance for aircraft was possible.
-The preferred alternative that was selected in the LTCP, is to construct a 300 foot stopway on one end of the runway, and a 120 foot stopway on the other end of the runway.
+The preferred alternative that was selected in the LTCP, is to construct a 300-foot stopway on one end of the runway, and a 120-foot stopway on the other end of the runway.
 This alternative satisfied the runway length issues at the airport.

-An Emerging Issue: Unmanned Aircraft Systems (UAS)Aerial Vehicles
+An Emerging Issue: Unmanned Aerial Vehicles

-Unmanned aircraft systems erial vehicles (UASVs) are starting to emerge as a new technology ffor farmers, commercial operators and the general public.
-An unmanned aircraft system, sometimes called a drone, is an aircraft without a huiman pilot onboard; instead, the UAS is controlled from by an operator on the ground.
-The FAA has produced rules and regulations for UAS flying in and around airports and disaster areas.
-At the time of this plan, tThe most recent FAA regulations include pilot/aircraft and location requirements.
-The rules can be found here: https://www.faa.gov/uas/getting started/ is currently in the Notice of Proposed Rule Making for public operation of UAVs.
-The existing regulations prohibit the general public from operating UASVs within 5 miles from of an airports without prior notification to the airport and air traffic control in Class B airspace, which is essentially most of the metropolitan area.
-Unmanned aerial vehicle regulations and legislation by both the state and federal authorities will be followed and updated in the near future.
+Unmanned aerial vehicles (UAVs) are starting to emerge as a new technology for farmers, commercial operators and the general public.
+At the time of this plan, the FAA is currently in the Notice of Proposed Rule Making for public operation of UAVs.
+The existing regulations prohibit the general public from operating UAVs in Class B airspace, which is essentially most of the metropolitan area.
+Unmanned aerial vehicle regulations and legislation will be followed in the near future.